 Nomadic Matt: Hi, Auston!
 Tell everyone about yourself.

-Our original plan was to travel for one year and then return to the US but, that never happened, and now we’re living in Spain.
+Our original plan was to travel for one year and then return to the US, but that never happened, and now we’re living in Spain.
 I’m working freelance as both an engineer and travel writer.
-We continue to travel and write for our blog, TwoBadTourists.com, where we provide our readers with travel tips and stories about festivals, events and gay-friendly destinations.
+We continue to travel and write for our blog, Two Bad Tourists, where we provide our readers with travel tips and stories about festivals, events, and gay-friendly destinations.

 What inspired your trip?

 Upon moving to Chicago, I knew that our stay would only be temporary.
 As much as I loved the city, I couldn’t handle those brutal winters and wanted to move to the West Coast.
 The idea of traveling for a year suddenly came into my head and we started saving immediately in hopes that we could actually last a year on the road.

 How did you save for your trip?

 We saved for our trip in just about every way possible.
 I created a strict budget and cut out all the unnecessary luxuries like cable TV, eating out, and buying new clothes.
 For a while, I even clipped coupons — the bane of my existence!

 Every extra penny went into a savings account.
 The only traveling we did during this time was occasional trips back home to Arizona to visit family.

 We sold all of our belongings and earned some extra cash by putting higher-value things on eBay or Craigslist.
 Our final push to get enough for our trip was holding a rummage sale.
 We passed out flyers in our parents’ neighborhoods and asked friends and family to donate any household items they wanted to get rid of.
 Between two yard sales, we earned an extra $1,500 in just one weekend.